use-ink/ink/ARCHITECTURE.md

   An off-chain testing engine, it simulates a blockchain environment and allows mocking specified conditions.
 * [`e2e`](https://github.com/paritytech/ink/tree/master/crates/e2e):
-  Our end-to-end testing framework for ink! contracts.
+  An end-to-end testing framework for ink! contracts.
 It requires a Substrate node which includes `pallet-contracts` running in the background.
 The crate provides a macro which can be used to write an idiomatic Rust test that will in the background create transactions,